 Nor do all contemporary Islamic thinkers believe that that command is a relic of history.
 According to a 20th century Chief Justice of Saudi Arabia, Sheikh ‘Abdullah bin Muhammad bin Humaid, “at first ‘the fighting’ was forbidden, then it was permitted and after that it was made obligatory.”
 He also distinguishes two groups Muslims must fight: “(1) against them who start ‘the fighting’ against you (Muslims) . . .
 (2) and against all those who worship others along with Allah . . . as mentioned in Surat Al-Baqarah (II), Al-Imran (III) and At-Taubah (IX) . . . and other Surahs (Chapters of the Qur’an).”
 (The Roman numerals after the names of the chapters of the Qur’an are the numbers of the suras: Sheikh ‘Abdullah is referring to Qur’anic verses such as 2:216, 3:157-158, 9:5, and 9:29.)

 Here again, obviously there is a widespread understanding of the Qur’an within Islamic tradition that does not see it as “opposed to every form of violence” at all.
 And we see Muslims who clearly understand their religion as sanctioning violence against Infidels acting upon that understanding around the world today, in Indonesia, the Philippines, Thailand, Burma, Bangladesh, Pakistan, Afghanistan, Iraq, Syria, Egypt, Israel, Nigeria and elsewhere.
 We can hope that those who embody the “authentic Islam” of which Pope Francis speaks would come forward and work against the Muslims who believe in violence.
 So far we have not seen that.
 On the contrary, we see reformers threatened and cowed into silence.
-The Moroccan imam Ahmed Assid condemned violence in Islam’s name and was immediately declared an apostate and threatened with death by his fellow clerics.
+The Moroccan activist Ahmed Assid condemned violence in Islam’s name and was immediately declared an apostate and threatened with death by Muslim clerics.
 If the Ahmed Assids of the world represent “authentic Islam,” the message has not gotten through to all too many of their coreligionists.

 We may hope it does someday.
 In the meantime, it is imperative to continue to speak about how Islamic jihadists use the texts and teachings of Islam to justify violence and supremacism, so as to alert all people of good will to the nature and magnitude of the jihad threat, and its motives and goals.
 This is not indulging in “hateful generalisations.”
 This is simply to speak honestly and realistically about a threat all free people face.
 If we cannot speak about it, it will nonetheless keep coming, and catch us unawares.